Commander Shafi Hazara: Post-Kabul

 After the fall of the west Kabul resistance and the death of Abdul Ali Mazari, Shafi went to Peshawar, Pakistan, and from there to Mazar-e-Sharif, where he spent some time buying weapons, regrouping, and gathering his forces.
 After the funeral of Abdul Ali Mazari, Shafi entered Hazarajat and went into battle with the Taliban and rival factions.
 He established security throughout the central areas of Afghanistan.
 He set several checkpoints and bases.
 Some of his most essential headquarters were located in Shekh Ali District, Turkman Valley, Haji Gak Pass, and Bamyan.

 Death

 Shafi was killed on 22 August 1996.
 His assassination took place in the home of Karim Khalili in Central Bamyan.
-Karim Khalili and his collaborators killed Shafi and coincidentally attacked his Six Bridge post, killing one soldier and wounding many.
+Karim Khalili and his collaborators allegedly killed Shafi and coincidentally attacked his Six Bridge post, killing one soldier and wounding many.
 His assassination is acknowledged as a betrayal by the Hazara people, however many essential details still have remained unclear.
 He was buried in Bamiyan by the local people but later transferred to his hometown by his soldiers and body rests in the Dahan Khakrez cemetery in Turkman Valley.